drunkONdata/display_sense/README.md

-# Display Sense - Bringing Digital Analytics to the Storefront
+# DisplaySense - Bringing Digital Analytics to the Storefront

 ## Table of Contents
 1. [Motivation](#motivation)